 according to such other terms as may be included in the trust agreement.

-state tax bite to which the individual or combined estates could be subjected.
-Factor in proceeds from life insurance policies, primary a
+estate tax bite to which the individual or combined estates could be subjected.
+Factor in proceeds from life insurance policies, primary

-nd secondary residences and real estate investments, as well as other assets, the combined marital estate could surprisingly reach or
+and secondary residences and real estate investments, as well as other assets, the combined marital estate could surprisingly reach